lun0522/Notes/CppLang.md

 ## Chapter 8 Structures, Unions, and Enumerations

-Some `class` and `struct` are Plain Old Data types, which don't have user-defined constructors, destructors or virtual member functions.
+Some `class` and `struct` are **Plain Old Data** types, which don't have user-defined constructors, destructors or virtual member functions.
 They are stored in contiguous sequence of bytes, so we can simply use `memcpy` to copy an array of them.
 We can use `is_pod` to predicate whether a type is POD.

 To optimize the memory usage of `struct`, we can reorder elements in it to reduce the memory waste caused by alignments.
 Readability is usually considered more important than this improvement.

-Prefer `enum class` to plain `enum`.
-For `enum class`, enumerators are in the scope (namespace) of `enum class`, and they cannot be implicitly converted to other types (eg: `int`) unless we use `static_cast`.
-We can specify the underlying data type: `enum class Color : char { red, green, blue };`
+Prefer `enum class` to plain `enum`:

+- We can specify the underlying data type: `enum class Color : char { red, green, blue };`
+- Enumerators are in the scope (namespace) of `enum class`, so we cannot directly use `red`, but `Color::red`
+- Enumerators cannot be implicitly converted to other types (eg: `int`) unless we use `static_cast`

 ## Chapter 9 Statements